Immutable Audit Trail Software for Insurance — Tamper-Proof, FCA & CBUAE-Aligned

 State Insurance Department Dashboard (US)

-Track claims handling timelines per state regulatory requirements: acknowledgment deadlines (24-48 hours in most states), investigation timelines, settlement requirements, and unfair claims practices indicators.
+Track claims handling compliance against state regulatory timelines: acknowledgment deadlines (24-48 hours in most states), investigation timelines, settlement requirements, and unfair claims practices indicators.
 Dashboards show SLA compliance per state with automated alerts for approaching deadlines.

 For multi-state carriers and MGAs, state-by-state monitoring prevents the market conduct violations that trigger regulatory examinations, fines, and license suspension proceedings.